doda25-team2/operation/ACTIVITY.md

 - Preethika: [model-service#7](https://github.com/doda25-team2/model-service/pull/7), [model-service#6](https://github.com/doda25-team2/model-service/pull/6)

 - Nick: I implemented F1 and F2.
 As the release workflow trigger only works when it is present on the main branch, I pushed directly to main for F2, and the commits can be viewed [here](https://github.com/doda25-team2/lib-version/compare/90cc6a99f3564f92f41765ec9012eb211c342319...29748c5dfa95a2c5e5c8b2e5595be181cc9df4e2).
 For F1, see [app#7](https://github.com/doda25-team2/app/pull/7).
+- Andrei: I worked on F1 and F11.
+One pull request can be found here: https://github.com/doda25-team12/lib-version/pull/3